arighi/virtme-ng/README.md

     CONFIG_NET_9P_VIRTIO
     CONFIG_9P_FS

 That kernel needs to be sane.
-If you're using allmodconfig, you get an insane kernel.
-You will, at least, need to have CONFIG_BINFMT_SCRIPT built-in, and you should probably turn off CONFIG_EMBEDDED and possibly CONFIG_EXPERT as well.
-If you're trying to run from the kernel directory as opposed to from an installed kernel, you should turn off CONFIG_MODULE_SIG_FORCE.
+Your kernel is probably sane, but allmodconfig and allyesconfig generate insane kernels.
+Sanity includes:

+    CONFIG_CMDLINE_OVERRIDE=n
+    CONFIG_BINFMT_SCRIPT=y

+You may also have better luck if you set:

+    CONFIG_EMBEDDED=n
+    CONFIG_EXPERT=n
+    CONFIG_MODULE_SIG_FORCE=n

 Your host system will need to satisfy some prerequisites: